top of page

 In 2015 it became apparent that very substantial repairs were required to the church building, at a cost of around £300,000.
 A Heritage Lottery Fund grant and other funding was obtained, and the work was completed in September 2018.
 On conclusion of the renovations, in fulfilment of the terms of the lottery grant, an exhibition was held at which a film documenting the progress of the project was shown.
 Janet Sate, a professional writer, was commissioned by a member of the congregation to write a humorous, but also factually-based, play about the early history of the church called The Prince and the Pillars.
 It was performed by professional actors, with members of the congregation in supporting roles, and was a great success.

-In 2019 Jef announced his intention to stand down immediately after the 200th anniversary of the church building’s inauguration.
-He postponed his leaving date, however, in the light of the Coronavirus pandemic lockdown, which came into force in March 2020.
 Because of this crisis, services had to be suspended, and were conducted online instead, through the medium of Zoom.
 On the evening of 20th August, 2020, the day of the anniversary, two consecutive services were held to celebrate this remarkable landmark.
 Numbers had to be limited to allow for the required social distancing, but by holding two services no one who wished to come was excluded.

 Thanks to Ron Sharratt, long associated with our church, for the research on which this timeline is based.
 Further information came from various sources, especially Vestiges of Protestant Dissent (1897) by GE Evans.
 No doubt Ron referred to The Story of Brighton Unitarian Church (second edition 1972) by John Rowland, the minister from 1952 to 1963.
 In this booklet Vidler’s part in the foundation of the Brighton congregation is not mentioned, with William Stevens playing a similar role in converting some of the congregation to Universalism.
 Richard Wright, in his long obituary of Vidler in the Monthly Repository also fails to mention the 1792 visit to Brighton.
 Vidler’s involvement is, however, consistent with what we know about his life, including the fact that members of his wife’s family lived in Brighton.
 There’s no doubt that he, together with his fellow Unitarian Trust missionaries, Richard Wright and Abraham Bennet (of Ditchling), were involved in guiding the church from 1806 onwards.